phpList/updater/README.md

 16. Deauthenticate updater session
 17. Redirect to the phpList dashboard

+### Permissions

+The whole phpList phpList directory and files must be writable by the HTTP user under which your web server is running.
+If there is no match between the owner of your phpList files and the user under which your web server is running, you won’t be able to update.
+The ownership can be changed using this command:

+<pre> chown -R user:group /path/to/phpList-directory </pre>

+For instance:

+<pre> chown -R www-data:www-data /var/www/lists </pre>

+Change directory and file permissions:

+<pre> find . -type d -exec chmod 755 {} \; </pre>
+<pre> find . -type f -exec chmod 644 {} \; </pre>

+Permissions can be different from host to host.
+To find the HTTP user check the Apache Server configuration files.
+You can view a file's ownership, permissions, and other important information with the ls command, using the -la option:

+<pre> ls -la file.php </pre>

+The default user and group for some Linux distributions are:

+- Debian/Ubuntu: www-data
+- Arch Linux: http
+- Fedora/CentOS: apache
+- openSUSE: user is wwwrun and the group is www.

+After you change the permissions, you can try again the update.
+After a successful update, please consider to re-apply any hardened directory permissions.

 ### What the updater doesn't do (yet):

 The updater is at the moment solely focused on replacing the files of the core installation.
 It does neither: